Mighty Mutanimals: IDW Comics

 A new version of the Mutanimals also appears in the Teenage Mutant Ninja Turtles IDW Comic series, in which Mondo Gecko, Man Ray and Slash reprise their roles as part of its membership.
-While Old Hob served as its leader, exclusive to this group are Herman the Hermit Crab, Pigeon Pete, and a mutant lioness named Sally Pride as well as a new interpretation of the Fred Wolf cartoon character Mutagen Man.
+While Old Hob served as its leader, exclusive to this group are Herman the Hermit Crab, Pigeon Pete, and a mutant lioness named Sally Pride as well as a new interpretation of the Fred Wolf animated series character Mutagen Man.

-This version was created when Slash and Old Hob abduct former StockGen scientist Lindsey Baker and offer her a table filled with money if she helps to create a more coherent mutant army to protect the other mutants of New York City, since their own try at it resulted in Pigeon Pete who isn't at all that bright.
+This version was created when Slash and Old Hob abduct former StockGen scientist Lindsey Baker and hire her to help them create a more coherent mutant army to protect the other mutants of New York City, since their own try at it resulted in Pigeon Pete who isn't at all that bright.
 Hob had obtained a large canister of mutagen and samples of Splinter's blood (containing the missing psychotropic compound).
 Slash willingly injects himself with some of Splinter's blood and the compound within makes Slash intelligent in moments, proving her theory correct.
-Lindsay then uses a gecko and hermit crab stolen by Hob and Slash to create Mondo Gecko and Herman, having successfully combined the compound with the mutagen.
-Old Hob later gained the services of Sally Pride, Man Ray, and Mutagen Man.
+Lindsey then uses a gecko and hermit crab stolen by Hob and Slash to create Mondo Gecko and Herman, having successfully combined the compound with the mutagen.
+Old Hob later gained the services of Sally Pride, Man Ray, and Mutagen Man, mutants created by the Null Group as slaves.

-When Old Hob detonates a Mutagen bomb following Baxter Stockman becoming the Mayor of New York City causing anyone who was mutated to be placed in Mutant Town, Old Hob started selling some mutants to Karai in order to strengthen the Foot Clan.
-Old Hob's motives caused Mondo Gecko and Mutagen Man to leave the group.
-Though he does gain a mutant platypus named Puggle, a mutant raccoon named Bandit, a mutant porcupine named Diamond, and a mutant octopus named Stone as recruits.
-When Sally caught Diamond using brutality against some mutants, Sally fired her which also caused Old Hob to not rehire Diamond for the same reasons.
-Sally would later get dissatisfied with Old Hob's mutant trafficking and sides with the Ninja Turtles.
-Issue #110 had Old Hob's Mutantimals getting a new recruit in the form of a mutant ring-tailed lemur named Night.
-Issue #112 later have a mutant sloth named Chloe who supports Old Hob's campaign.
+When Old Hob detonates a Mutagen bomb following Baxter Stockman becoming the Mayor of New York City causing anyone who was mutated to be placed in Mutant Town, Old Hob establishes a tight-fisted regime in the ghetto, hiring a number of mutants as his Mutanimal Enforcers, and surreptitiously starts selling some mutants to Karai in return for vital supplies.
+Upon learning this, Sally renounces her allegiance with Hob, sides with the Ninja Turtles and runs for the position as Mutant Town's first mayor.
+During a public rally, an attempt by Man Ray on Sally's life - an action not sanctioned by Hob - causes the Mutant Towners to rise against Hob's regime, toppling him and forcing him underground.

+After the events of the Rat King's Armageddon Game, which includes the fall of Mutant Town's walls, Hob, still determined to isolate himself from humanity, moves his base to North Brother Island, but disaster strikes when Lindsey, in her efforts to "fit in", attempts a controlled partial mutation, which goes out of control and transforms her into a murderous spiter mutant, forcing Hob to entrust her to the Earth Protection Force's protective custody.
+However, the remaining Mutanimals rejoin him right afterwards.